youpps/genv/README.md

 # **GOENV**

-It is simple librari for working with env.
+It is simple library for working with env.

 ### `go go get github.com/youpps/genv`